Sim Blog: Time Critical Transfer

 Faculty team: 4 (including Gaumard representative)

-- Leicester Royal Infirmary Emergency Department: Standard Operating Procedure for Time Critical Transfer of the Sick or Injured Child
+- UHL Emergency Department: Standard Operating Procedure for Time Critical Transfer of the Sick or Injured Child

 - St. Emlyn's: Salt or Sugar?
 Hypertonic saline in raised intracranial pressure